 VET courses at St John’s lead to nationally recognised Australian Quality Training Framework (AQF) qualifications, either certificates or statements of attainment.

-Courses also include 70 hours work placement.
-These VET courses can provide a head start towards a career and pathways to further study.
+Courses also include 70 hours of work placement.
+These VET courses can provide a head start toward a career and pathways to further study.

 VET courses at St John’s are delivered to students through the Lismore Diocese Registered Training Organisation (RTO) by qualified teaching staff.
 All VET courses are either developed or endorsed by the NSW Board of Studies, for inclusion in a student's Record of School Achievement or Higher School Certificate.

 Board Developed VET courses (Industry Curriculum Frameworks), contribute to the Higher School Certificate and allow students to sit for an optional examination which can contribute to the Australian Tertiary Admission Rank (ATAR).

 Board Endorsed (non-framework) courses contribute to the Record of School Achievement or Higher School Certificate, but not to the ATAR.